goadesign/pulse/README.md

 See the [pool package README](pool/README.md) for more details.

+## Leased Semaphores

+Pulse semaphores provide Redis-backed concurrency limits shared across many processes.
+A caller waits for a slot, receives a lease when admitted, and releases the lease when the protected work is complete.
+If a process dies while holding a slot, the lease expires so another caller can make progress.

+See the [semaphore package README](semaphore/README.md) for more details.

 ## Examples

 See the [examples](examples) directory for examples of how to use the packages